 If you’ve ever traveled through Europe (or Asia for that matter), chances are you’ve taken at least one budget flight in your life.
-And chances are even greater that you’ve seen or been that person who is desperately putting on clothes from his suitcase to avoid the strict and exorbitant baggage fees that come with flying on a budget.
+And chances are even greater that you’ve seen or been that person who is desperately putting on clothes from their suitcase to avoid the strict and exorbitant baggage fees that come with flying on a budget.
 It’s not a pretty look.

 I remember the first time I flew Ryanair.
-Let’s just say I had to cave and check in my backpack.
-And I was NOT happy about it.
+Let’s just say I had to cave and check in my backpack, and I was NOT happy about it.

 1. Book early.